 The Muses are mythological creatures that come from the myths of ancient times.
-They are goddesses of the inspiration or personification of knowledge and the arts, literature, theatre dance and music.
+They are goddesses of inspiration or personification of knowledge of the arts, literature, theatre, dance, and music.

-The Muses sang, like the bird-bodied Sirens, with whom they are sometimes contrasted.
+The Muses sang, like the bird-bodied Sirens, with whom they are sometimes compared.
 Their number is confusing and different from different sources.
 Plato lists eight muses connected with eight mythical spheres.
-Hesiod refers to them as 9 daughters of Zeus and Mnemosyne, who were born in Pieria, Calliope, Clio, Euterpe, Thalia, Melpomene, Terpsichore, Erato, Polyhymnia and Urania
+Hesiod refers to them as 9 daughters of Zeus and Mnemosyne, who were born in Pieria, Calliope, Clio, Euterpe, Thalia, Melpomene, Terpsichore, Erato, Polyhymnia, and Urania.

-Many of the ancient writers invoke the Muses at the beginning of their work, writing poetry, hymns or epic history, for help or inspiration.
+Many of the ancient writers invoke the Muses at the beginning of their work, writing poetry, hymns, or epic history, for help or inspiration.

 1. Clio discovered history and guitar, and she was always represented with a clarion in the right arm and a book in the left hand.

-2. Euterpe discovered several musical instruments, courses and dialectic, depicted holding a flute, while many instruments were always around her.
+2. Euterpe discovered several musical instruments, courses, and dialectic, depicted holding a flute, while many instruments were always around her.